SkeletonGait: Gait Recognition Using Skeleton Maps: 4. Experiments

 \textbf{Ablation Study}.
-To determine the empirical optimal value of $\sigma$, we range it from 1 to 16 on the Gait3D dataset, and Table.~\ref{tab:ablation_skeletongait} demonstrates that: a) SkeletonGait is robust to the value of $\sigma$. b) $\sigma=8.0$ is considered as an experimentally optimal choice.
-To determine the fusion location and mode, we try all the combinations on the Gait3D dataset, and Table.~\ref{tab:ablation_skeletongait++} reveals that: a) SkeletonGait++ is robust to both fusion location and mode. b) The low-level attention-based fusion strategy is considered an experimentally optimal choice.
+Table.~\ref{tab:ablation_skeletongait} shows that: a) SkeletonGait is robust to the value of $\sigma$. b) $\sigma=8.0$ is an experimentally optimal choice.
+Table.~\ref{tab:ablation_skeletongait++} reveals that: a) SkeletonGait++ is robust to both fusion location and mode. b) The low-level attention fusion is an experimentally optimal choice.